hbshci/fhi/content/challenge/faqs.md

 1. #### Who should apply to the Health Acceleration Challenge?

     We welcome applications from all types of people—individuals and teams, clinicians and administrators, technologists and scientists, and those in the health care industry or outside of it—anyone with a proven health care innovation.
-All types of organizations are invited to apply as well—established or early stage, for profit or not for profit, from within the US or outside.
+All types of organizations are invited to apply as well—established or early stage, for profit or not for profit, from within the U.S. or outside.

 1. #### Do I have to be a for-profit entity?

     No. For-profit and non-profit ideas are bothwelcomed for consideration.

-1. #### Do I have to be based in the US or Boston?
+1. #### Do I have to be based in the U.S. or Boston?

-    No, you can be based anywhere in the world but your solution needs to be applicable to the US health care delivery system and you need to have a credible plan on how to deliver your solution in the US market.
+    No, you can be based anywhere in the world but your solution needs to be applicable to the U.S. health care delivery system and you need to have a credible plan on how to deliver your solution in the U.S. market.

 1. #### What are you not looking for?